Lost Dimension

 is a 2014 video game developed by Lancarse originally for the PlayStation 3 and PlayStation Vita.
 It is a tactical role-playing video game with visual novel-like elements, where the choices of the player determine the fate of the game's story, as well as its characters.
 The game's protagonist is 18-year-old Sho Kasugai, a member of S.E.A.L.E.D., an organisation tasked with stopping a mysterious man named "The End", who wants to destroy the world.
-A Microsoft Windows version, published by Ghostlight, was released in October 2017.
+A Windows version, published by Ghostlight, was released in October 2017.

 Gameplay

 Lost Dimension is a tactical role-playing video game.
 The characters climb the mysterious five-floor Pillar, in which they encounter a number of enemies.
 During battles, the characters attack enemies as a group, with each character having unique attacks and abilities.
 The game's "Assist" feature automatically occurs when an ally is nearby when the player attacks.
 Each character also has a unique "Gift" special ability, and by obtaining "Gift exp" in battle, new abilities can be unlocked.
 The "Defer" feature allows the player to pass up their turn to an ally; this can be used to allow the strongest party member to continue to attack, and take advantage of the characters' strengths and weaknesses.
 There is also a "Berserk" status effect; when a character loses all their sanity points, they become berserk.
 Berserk characters gain a boost in attack damage but will hit both allies and enemies alike.

 Lost Dimension also has a visual novel-like system where the choices of the player determine the fate of the game's story, as well as its characters.
 Of the game's eleven playable characters, five are traitors; one is potentially revealed per floor.
 The characters which are traitors are randomly selected, and vary from game to game, although the main character is never a traitor.
 The player must use deductive skills to find out who the traitor each floor is.
 During the "Judgement" phase of the game, the remaining characters vote on whom to "erase", including the player.
 It is best for the player to successfully identify the traitor and convince others to vote his way, though if the player chooses wrongly or is ineffective at persuasion, an innocent character will be killed instead.
 To determine who the traitor is, protagonist Sho Kasugai uses his psychic ability, "Vision", to look into the future to obtain hints on the traitor's identity.
 The player can also look into the thoughts of the different characters, as well as question them.
 The player can rig teams sent out on missions to attempt to deduce who the potential suspects are, and use "Vision" for confirmation or denial.
 As the characters climb the pillar, five team members total will be eliminated in Judgment by the endgame, one on the first three floors, and two on the fourth floor.